Alexandria, Virginia: Colonial era

 On October 21, 1669, a patent granted 6,000 acre to Robert Howsing for transporting 120 people to the Colony of Virginia.
-That tract would later become the City of Alexandria.
+That tract later became the City of Alexandria.
 Virginia's comprehensive Tobacco Inspection Law of 1730 mandated that all tobacco grown in the colony must be brought to locally designated public warehouses for inspection before sale.
 One of the sites designated for a warehouse on the upper Potomac River was at the mouth of Hunting Creek.
 However, the ground proved to be unsuitable, and the warehouse was built half a mile up-river, where the water was deep near the shore.

-Following the 1745 settlement of the Virginia's 10-year dispute with Lord Fairfax over the western boundary of the Northern Neck Proprietary, when the Privy Council in London found in favor of Lord Fairfax's expanded claim, some of the Fairfax County gentry formed the Ohio Company of Virginia.
+Following the 1745 settlement of the Colony of Virginia's 10-year dispute with Thomas Fairfax, 6th Lord Fairfax of Cameron over the western boundary of the Northern Neck Proprietary, when the Privy Council in London found in favor of Lord Fairfax's expanded claim, some of the Fairfax County gentry formed the Ohio Company of Virginia.
 They intended to conduct trade into the interior of America, and they required a trading center near the head of navigation on the Potomac.
 The best location was Hunting Creek tobacco warehouse, since the deep water could easily accommodate sailing ships.
 Many local tobacco planters, however, wanted a new town further up Hunting Creek, away from nonproductive fields along the river.

 Around 1746, Captain Philip Alexander II (1704–1753) moved to what is south of present Duke Street in Alexandria.
 His estate, which consisted of 500 acre, was bounded by Hunting Creek, Hooff's Run, the Potomac River, and approximately the line which would become Cameron Street.
-At the opening of Virginia's 1748–49 legislative session, there was a petition submitted in the House of Burgesses on November 1, 1748, that the "inhabitants of Fairfax (Co.) praying that a town may be established at Hunting Creek Warehouse on Potowmack River," as Hugh West was the owner of the warehouse.
-The petition was introduced by Lawrence Washington, the representative for Fairfax County and, more importantly, the son-in-law of William Fairfax and a founding member of the Ohio Company.
+At the opening of Virginia's 1748–49 legislative session, there was a petition submitted in the House of Burgesses on November 1, 1748, that the "inhabitants of Fairfax (Co.) praying that a town may be established at Hunting Creek Warehouse on Potowmack River," since Hugh West was the owner of the warehouse.
+The petition was introduced by Lawrence Washington, the representative for Fairfax County, the son-in-law of William Fairfax, and a founding member of the Ohio Company.
 To support the company's push for a town on the river, Lawrence's younger brother George Washington, an aspiring surveyor, made a sketch of the shoreline touting the advantages of the tobacco warehouse site.